Glen Atle Larsen

 Glen Atle Larsen (born 24 August 1982) is a Norwegian footballer who plays for Skeid.

 He is primarily a midfielder but can also play as a forward.

-Larsen was born in Stord, Sunnhordland.
-He started his career in the clubs Finnås and Bremnes in Bømlo.
+Larsen was born in Stord Municipality in Sunnhordland.
+He started his career in the clubs Finnås and Bremnes in Bømlo Municipality.
 After playing for Haugesund, he started a career in Estonia with Flora Tallinn and Valga.
 He joined Vålerenga in Norway, soon went on loan to Nybergsund before going on to Dundee and St Patrick's Athletic In Scotland and Ireland.
 At Dundee, his only goal for the club came in a dramatic 4-4 draw with Hibernian.
 He played 5 games for Kongsvinger in 2008, and left the club in 2009.

 In 2010, he played for Kolding before joining Skeid in the summer.